Supply chain security for agentic AI

 Before installing any skill/plugin:

 • SecureClaw (Adversa AI): 55 audit checks; typosquat detection; ClawHavoc campaign IOCs; maps to OWASP ASI10 and MITRE ATLAS.
-Runs as external bash processes (zero LLM tokens consumed — important for cost and security).
+It runs as external bash processes and consumes zero LLM tokens, which lowers cost and keeps the scan off the model path.

 • Check for C2 callback patterns, credential-harvesting code, and unusual network destinations.